bbalganjjm/natural_js/docs/implementation/m4-plan.md

 # Checkpoint

 - M1 fixes the public direction: one page runtime, Rows identity, data-field independent of DOM id, and Form/Grid on authored HTML.
 [The M1 contract](m1-contract.md) is a design contract; M4 must label any still-unimplemented behavior accurately.
 - M3 implements page lifecycle, communication, and the minimum immutable row store.
-Nested arrays are atomic values under top-level Rows.set; Form path editing and the retained formatter/validator catalog remain M5 work.
+Nested arrays remain atomic values under top-level Rows.set.
+M4 adds safe nested Form paths and application-supplied parsing/formatting/validation; the retained built-in formatter/validator catalog and row-keyed drafts remain M5 work.
 - The existing 1.x formatter, validator, and transitive rule helpers stay in v1/ as reference.
 No M4 prototype justifies deleting Form-reachable behavior or replacing it with an application-only rule system.
 - The 2.0 source, package, and active OKF docs are at the repository root. v1/ is preserved reference code, not the 2.0 distribution.